fbgAK/cpnt-262-skeletonUI/README.md

 ## Search research notes/code journal
 I could have done better overall but it was a frustrating challenge which I learnt and gained knowledge from.
-It was frustrating trying to deploy this onto local host or netlify, I got it working on local host but then the external pages were not working here was my trail and error.
+It was frustrating trying to deploy this onto local host or netlify, I got it working on local host but then the external pages were not working and once I tried to deploy onto netlify it would take a very long time trying to configure the site, which was sign something is wrong, I feel like I should have tried to hand this in while parts were working more before I started playing around with too much code, heres my thought process, search quiries and basically was my trail and error.
 I kept getting the error: 'No routes found.
 If you are using a custom src/routes directory, make sure it is specified in svelte.config.js' in tne terminal when running dev.
 This was persistent for some time while working on this assignment.
 Im sure it was a routing path issue, below ive linked websites I used to try to figure out what was wrong.